What is Halo Heat?

 Halo Heat Technology dramatically improved hot holding needs in the food industry.
 Learn more about how Cook & Hold ovens work and the history behind Halo Heat.

-For years, traditional heating technologies, such as calrods and fans, were the primary method of cooking and holding in commercial kitchens.
+For years, traditional heating technologies, such as calrods and fans, were the primary methods of cooking and holding in commercial kitchens.
 That was, until 1968.

 As a restaurant operator, Alto-Shaam founder Jerry Maahs sought a solution to keep food hot for delivery.
-Experimenting with thermal heat, Jerry wrapped cables around insulated containers, resulting in the invention of Halo Heat® technology.
-Since then, Halo Heat has been used in foodservice operations around the world in order to keep food hot while still maximizing flavor and quality without overcooking.
+Experimenting with thermal heat, Jerry wrapped cables around insulated containers, resulting in the invention of Halo Heat technology.
+Since then, Halo Heat has been used in food service operations around the world to keep food hot while still maximizing flavor and quality without overcooking.

-Many operators today continue to face the challenges of harsh heating elements—from dried out to overcooked food.
-Equipment that utilizes fans and air motion to distribute heat is frequently too hot and harsh to achieve certain products, like delicate desserts and tender cuts of meat.
+Many restaurant operators today continue to face the challenges of harsh heating elements, from dried-out to overcooked food.
+Equipment that utilizes fans and air movement to distribute heat is frequently too hot and harsh to achieve certain products, like delicate desserts and tender cuts of meat.
 These harsh heating elements produce fluctuating temperatures that can be up to 20 times hotter than the food itself.
 With a powerful heat and forced-air system, moisture evaporates from the food.